Interacting Urns on a Finite Directed Graph: Application to opinion dynamics on networks

-We briefly demonstrate how these models can be used for understanding opinion dynamics.
-Suppose that an urn represents an individual with positive (say number of white balls) or negative (number of black balls resp.) opinions about a fixed subject.
-Consider a directed network with nodes as individuals and directed edges represent the direction of influence.
-That is, if there is an edge from node $i$ to node $j$, individual/urn at node $i$ can influence individual/urn $j$ via a chosen reinforcement matrix.
+We briefly demonstrate how these models can be used for modelling opinion dynamics on networks.
+We consider urns at vertices of a directed graph and assume that urns represent individuals such that proportion of white balls (respectively black balls) in an urn quantifies positive (respectively negative) inclination of that individual on a fixed subject.
+The graph structure determines the interactions between the individuals.
+That is, if there is an edge from node $i$ to node $j$, individual/urn at node $i$ can influence individual/urn at $j$ via a chosen (but fixed) reinforcement matrix.
+We define the opinion of an individual $i$ at time $t$ by $O^t_i = \mbox{Sign }(Z^t_i-1/2)$, where for convenience we assume $\mbox{Sign} (0) = 1$.
+The asymptotic results for the urn process obtained in this paper can be used to study the evolution of opinions defined this way.
 Note that, this process of evolution of opinions is very different from the traditional voter model or its extensions.
-The final view or the net opinion of an individual, $O^t_i = \mbox{Sign }(W^t_i-B^t_i)$, evolves very slowly.
-The configuration of an urn at any given time can be thought of as the positive or negative inclination of an individual depending on the number of white or black balls in the urn.
+In our model, the opinion of an individual does not flip frequently and evolves slowly, as the inclinations change depending on neighbourhood interactions.
+For instance, at time $t$ consider an individual $i$ with opinion $0$ (and $Z_i^t << 1/2$) such that all of her in-neighbours have opinion $1$.
+After the reinforcement at time $t+1$, it is quite probable that the positive inclination $Z_i^{t+1}$ of the individual at $i$ gets closer to $1/2$ but the opinion $O_i^{t+1}$ may still remain $0$.
+Thus, the opinion evolution model based on the interacting urn process on a network discussed in this paper models a more realistic behaviour of people.